New class of naked singularities and their observational signatures: Formulation, junction conditions, and the initial data

-The simplest alternative to the spherical top-hat collapse can be achieved by a gravitational collapse produced by the metric in Eq.~(\ref{genmetric}).
-To pursue this idea one requires to know the form of the functions $\nu(r,t)$, $R(r,t)$ and $G(r,t)$ at the onset of collapse.
-In general it might be difficult to get these initial data about the functions in the matter dominated cosmological setting.
-To resolve this difficulty one can use a scenario in which one retains the initial expanding phase of the spherical top-hat collapse models up to the ``turn-around point,'' i.e, when $t=t_{\rm max}$ and $a=a_{\rm max}$, and then match the spatially closed FLRW metric with the general collapsing metric given in Eq.~(\ref{genmetric}), to describe the final collapsing phase.
-In this scenario the functions $\nu(r,t)$, $R(r,t)$ and $G(r,t)$ can be evaluated at $t=t_{\rm max}$ by the Israel junction conditions (see, e.g \cite{poisson2004relativist}) applied on a space-like hypersurface.
-This scenario opens up new ways of spherical collapse, as the collapsing space-time may induce inhomogeneous fluid energy-density or may even produce a pressure of the collapsing fluid.
-The initial over density expands in a homogeneous and isotropic fashion carrying the traits of the background expansion.
-Once the turnaround time has reached and the over dense region collapses, this latter collapsing phase does not bear any resemblance to the background expansion, and it need not carry the traits of the background expansion any more.
-Thus the collapsing sub universe in principle can have inhomogeneous matter.
-It is this fact that we will crucially use below.
+To understand gravitational collapse in the scenario described by \eqn{both}, we need to know the form of the functions $\nu(r,t)$, $R(r,t)$ and $G(r,t)$ at the onset of collapse.
+In general it might be difficult to get these initial data about the functions.
+Since we are using a scenario in which one retains the initial expanding phase up to a turn-around point, i.e, when $t=t_{\rm max}$ and $a=a_{\rm max}$ (with $a_{\rm max}$ assumed to be finite), and then match the spatially closed FLRW metric with the general collapsing metric to describe the final collapsing phase, the functions $\nu(r,t)$, $R(r,t)$ and $G(r,t)$ can be evaluated at $t=t_{\rm max}$ by junction conditions (see, e.g \cite{Poisson}) applied on a space-like hyper-surface (see fig.(\ref{std})).